gurustron/playground/csharp/KafkaPlayground/Readme.md

   - Queries are continuously running and updating
 -

-Stopped at CHAPTER 3 Designing a Kafka project 3.2.3 Thought starters on our design p.77
+Stopped at CHAPTER 3 Designing a Kafka project 3.2.5 High-level plan for applying our questions p.79

 ```bash
 docker exec -it kafkakraft bash